sheerlox/elixir_renovate_demo/README.md

 ## Benefits of this particular config

-- Automatically updates the `hexpm/elixir` Docker base image tag (for Fly)
+- Automatically updates the `hexpm/elixir` Docker base image tag (for Fly.io)
 - Keeps Elixir/OTP versions in sync between `asdf` (`.tool-versions`) and production Docker